kushtrimh/zana/CONTRIBUTING.md

 - Certificate for *.yourdomain.com in _us-east-1_, and to create records for it in _Route 53_.
 - Configuration parameters set into _AWS Parameter Store_

-Changes may be added in the future, which may change the requirements for the deployment.
+Changes may be added in the future, which may update the requirements for the deployment.
-(E.g. no requirement for a hosted zone in case someone wants to deploy Zana just temporarily).
+(_e.g. no requirement for a hosted zone in case someone wants to deploy Zana just temporarily_).

-#### Required Configuration Parameters on AWS Parameter Store
+#### Required configuration parameters on AWS Parameter Store

 `prod` is used by default if no environment is specified.

-##### Parameters Used By Services
+##### Parameters used by services
 - `/zana/prod/google-books-url` - type: `String`, URL for Google Books API
 - `/zana/prod/google-books-key` - type: `SecureString`, API Key for Google Books API
 - `/zana/prod/openlibrary-url` - type: `String`, URL for OpenLibrary API

-##### Parameters Used During Resource Provisioning and Deployment
+##### Parameters used during resource provisioning and deployment
 - `/zana/prod/certificate-arn` - type: `String`, Certificate ARN from AWS Certificate Manager
 - `/zana/prod/api-host` - type: `String`, API host name to be used by zana
 - `/zana/prod/hosted-zone-id` - type: `String`, Route 53 Hosted zone ID